czernous/persian-hugo/exampleSite/content/about/_index.md

 But as much as I loved working in Health and Social Care.
 Something was missing.
 It didn't cater to my creative nature.
 So I decided to become an Art Teacher.

 I enrolled on a PGCE program.
-I loved it initially but my excitement slowly turned to anxiety and I knew this wasn't the career for me.
-So, I dropped out of my PGCE.
+I loved it initially but my excitement slowly turned to dread.
+So I knew this wasn't the career for me.
+I dropped out of my PGCE.
 Penniless and desperate I knew I had to get my life together fast.

 I used the remnants of my student loan to pay for a course in Teaching English as a Foreign Language.
 After a month of intensive training, I received my TESOL certificate.